 Now that we've looked at supplements, let's look at how to boost DAO levels without adding more pills to your day.
 There are a number of different ways to increase DAO enzymes naturally, which you can do in place of or in addition to DAO supplements.

 You should begin by starting a low histamine diet.
-To start eating low histamine, first you must eliminate foods that are known to be high in histamine, such as fermented foods and drinks.
+To start eating low histamine, first you must eliminate known high histamine foods, such as fermented foods and drinks.
 You can also increase your DAO enzymes naturally by carefully balancing your low histamine diet.

 All of these nutrients are necessary for the proper breakdown of histamine by DAO, so make sure they're present in your regular diet and that if you have a deficiency, it gets addressed.
 It's also important to balance the different types of protein and fat you're intaking.

 An often-cited study into rats found that oleic acid in particular— an Omega-9 fatty acid found in olive oil— increases the amount of DAO secreted into the blood stream.